autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setWithheldRewardsPool

 Sets the address of the pool to which withheld Newton inflation rewards will be sent.
-See [`config()`](/reference/api/aut/#config) for policy properties.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 Constraint checks are applied:

 - The provided address must not be the zero address.

+See [`config()`](/reference/api/aut/#config) for policy properties.

 #### Parameters